Support Dolphin Research and Conservation

 • Generously named by an anonymous donor

-• Jersey is the mother of three of our cataloged dolphins: #44, #741 and #872!
-She is unique in that #741 and #872 were born very close together (only about 1.5yrs apart) and she has had both calves with her since the first sighting of #872 in May 2018.
-Jersey has become quite popular among water front communities in Clear Lake and Taylor Lake because she frequented the lakes in Summer 2020 (with her two calves).
-They were freely moving in and out of the lakes likely in search of prey.
+• Jersey (#43) is the mother of at least four calves born since we first sighted her in 2014.
+She is unique in that a couple were born very close together (only about 1.5yrs apart) and she has had multiple calves by her side for several years.
+She often travels with other young dolphins and her grand-calves, leaving us to wonder if she runs a daycare!
+Jersey and her nursery group have become quite popular among communities in Clear Lake and Taylor Lake because they frequent these waterfront neighborhoods, freely moving in and out of the bayous likely in search of prey.

 Lucy